 A Photographic & Cultural Exploration with Mike Yamashita & Jock Montgomery

+This specific tour is scheduled to coincide with the amazing Inle Lake pagoda festival and leg-rowing boat races!
 Join renowned National Geographic photographer Michael Yamashita and adventure travel photographer Jock Montgomery on a photographic exploration visiting the people and places of Myanmar.
-We’ll mingle with a variety of ethnic groups: the colorful Shan, Palong, Akha hill tribes, the unique leg rowing fishermen of Inle Lake, the burgundy-robed Theravada monks and, of course, the everyday citizens wearing simple sandals and lungis (sarongs).
+We’ll mingle with a variety of ethnic groups: the colorful Shan, Palong, the unique leg rowing fishermen of Inle Lake, the burgundy-robed Theravada monks and, of course, the everyday citizens wearing simple sandals and lungis (sarongs).
 All this is highlighted against a spectacular background of natural and devotional beauty, from stunning rural landscapes to ancient temples and ruins.

 - We’ve designed this tour specifically with photography in mind—to take advantage of the awesome landscapes, the warm morning and afternoon light, and to create opportunities to photograph and engage with local Burmese.

-- Fine tune your ascetic eye and improve your photography skills with instruction and critiques from Mike and Jock.
+- Fine tune your esthetic eye and improve your photography skills with instruction and critiques from Mike and Jock.
 All levels of photographers are welcome, as well as non-photographing spouses.